 Avoid hostility or sarcasm

 Sarcasm usually backfires, both in print and in broadcast.
 Reporters love to use hostile, sarcastic or angry quotes, or sound bites in their stories, believing they reveal more about the company or person than everything else the spokesperson had to say, and because they are ‘good copy’, or ‘great TV’.
 Think very carefully before laying blame on others.

 If you don’t know the answer to a question say so, don’t try to bluff and don’t speculate about causes or outcomes.
 If you speculate, what you say may ultimately emerge as being wrong or misguided and has the very real possibility of coming back to bite you.

 Reporters generally respect an interviewee who says they will get back to them with additional information.

 Don’t repeat a negative in your answer.
 For example, if the journalist says the public has branded you and your executives as 'a bunch of incompetents'.
 Never use the word incompetent in your reply.
 Simply say, “That’s not true – we understand very clearly what we do and are working hard to fix the problem.”

 However, it will be important to say what it is you ARE doing to fix the problem if your answer is to have any traction.
 If possible, ignore a negative question and go directly to your message.

 Attempt to find out what the questions will be in advance.
 Tell the producer or reporter you want to do this so you are fully prepared, and preparation will make for a better interview.

 You can request certain questions are not asked, or certain topics are not addressed.
 Reporters may respect this but it’s not likely and they don’t like it.
-Be ready for the reporter to addresses the ‘out of scope issue’, by saying why you can’t answer that question.
+Be ready for the reporter to address the ‘out of scope issue’, by saying why you can’t answer that question.

 For example, “As I mentioned before, I can’t discuss that matter now…” or “I’m sorry that’s a personal topic, and as you know, I am not going to discuss it publicly.”